OverloadedSam/auctioneer/README.md

 ### 2. Environment variables for `server`

-Create a `.env` file at `auctioneer/server/` directory and set the following environment variables starting with prefix `VITE_`
+Create a `.env` file at `auctioneer/server/` directory and set the following environment variables.

     PORT=8000 // You can set any port number that is available but make sure to correctly include it in client environment variables.
     BASE_URL_PREFIX={api_prefix} // e.g: `/api`